SixLabors/docs/articles/imagesharp.drawing/clipimagetoshape.md

 Use `Save(DrawingOptions, params IPath[])` with `BooleanOperation.Intersection` when later drawing should be limited to a shape.
 This is useful for avatars, shaped thumbnails, masked hero images, and photo badges.

+The important idea is that clipping is canvas state.
+Once saved, the clip applies to every later command until `Restore()` is called.
+Draw the clipped image while that state is active, then restore before drawing borders, labels, shadows, or other elements that should sit outside the mask.

 ```csharp
 using SixLabors.ImageSharp;
 using SixLabors.ImageSharp.Drawing;